First impression was not good

 4. No parties are allowed in guest rooms at any time.
 The guidelines define a party as “Anything above the occupancy limit per suite is defined as a party.”

-It’s smart to offer a definition of a party, but this one seems a little silly.
+It’s wise to offer a definition of a party, but this one seems a little silly.
 I’ve been to many parties in my day, and they have never been defined by the number of people in a room.
 Also, if I was a member of a throuple, we apparently could not stay in a room with a king-sized bed without our occupancy officially being declared a party.
 You’d like to think that throuples are always having a party of sorts, but honestly, the arrangement sounds too complicated to be much fun to me.

 5. No pool parties are permitted.

 On the heels of the no-party rule is another no-party rule.
-Interestingly, there is no definition of a pool party other than that the pool is for registered guests only, and food and drink are not permitted at the pool.
-But this was the moment when I started to think that this hotel has issues with excessive partying of its guests.
+Interestingly, there is no definition of a pool party other than that the pool is for registered guests only and that food and drink are not permitted at the pool.
+But this was when I started to think that this hotel has issues with excessive partying of its guests.
 I was three-quarters of the way down the paper and had yet to find information on the hours of the gym, check-out times, or housekeeping, but I knew a lot about parties, occupancy rates, and smoking.

 6. Alcoholic beverages must be served by the hotel.
 “Guests may not bring in their own alcohol for the purpose of entertaining others.”

 Lots of questions here, specifically around the idea that the consumption of alcohol is predicated on its purpose.
 If we’re drinking whiskey as a form of entertainment, it’s not permitted.
 If we’re drowning our sorrows in whiskey, then I think we can drink all I want.
 Also, who am I entertaining with this alcohol since I can’t have parties and can’t exceed strict occupancy limits?
-Also, if the Hilton is the only legal supplier of alcohol on the premise, why state the conditions upon which I can drink my own alcohol at all since I wasn’t supposed to bring it into the hotel?
+Also, if the Hilton is the only legal supplier of alcohol on the premises, why state the conditions upon which I can drink my own alcohol at all since I wasn’t supposed to bring it into the hotel?

 7. Chaperones are required to be present with all children under the age of 18 throughout the premise at all times.

 So if your 17-year-old daughter wants to exercise in the gym, she cannot do so unless you join her.
 Want to send your 12-year-old son to the shop just off the lobby to buy some candy?
 Not without an adult.
 Your teenage twins want to take a swim before dinner?
 You’d better be accompanying them, and don’t you dare bring an iced tea to the pool while you watch them swim.
-In short, don’t bring your kids to this hotel unless you plan on chaining yourself to them at all times.
+In short, please don’t bring your kids to this hotel unless you plan on chaining yourself to them at all times.

-Talk about making a good first impression.
+Talk about making an excellent first impression.

 My stay at the Hilton in Akron, Ohio, turned out just fine, which was not what they led me to expect when I arrived.